cadena-monde/slackbot/slackbot-console/README.md

 Call the application passing the channel and the message through command line params:

 ```
-    slacbot-console.exe -channel="#random" -message="All your base are belong to us!"
+    slackbot-console.exe -channel="#random" -message="All your base are belong to us!"
 ```

+### Reading the message from stdin

+You can also pass a message from the stding, example:

+    type file.txt | slackbot-console.exe -channel="#random" -message="Title"

+In this case, the contents from the stdin are enclosed by ``` to be displayed as pre formatted text on slack.